pulp-platform/axi_llc/doc/axi_llc.md

 Coming from the splitter modules and the spill register the descriptor enters the `axi_llc_hit_miss` detection unit.
 This unit is responsible for the tag lookup and determines if a descriptor is allowed through the hit bypass or not.
 It has three sub components.
 First the `axi_llc_tag_store` module, which does the lookup of the tag.
 The `axi_llc_lock_box_bloom` module which ensures that only one descriptor is allowed to operate on the same cache line at a time.
 And lastly the `axi_llc_miss_counters` module, which is responsible of the right ordering of the descriptors.
 The sub-modules are handshaked to enable back pressure.

 The module gets initialized each time when the LLC comes out from a reset.
 The tag-storage macros have to be initialized to ensure correct behavior.
 During this initialization phase the tag-storage module runs a build in self test (BIST) on the tag-storage SRAM macros.
 The BIST is run in parallel on all macros and reuses the lookup comparators, which have to be there anyway to make the tag lookup work.
 The BIST uses the *march X* pattern to check for eventual defects.
 The advantage of using this pattern is that in the end all macros are initialized to zero and no further initialization steps are required.
-The result of the BIST can then be read out in the respective configuration address over the AXI LITE port.
+The result of the BIST can then be read out in the respective configuration address over the flat port.

+### BIST Initialization Sequence

+After each reset, the internal BIST starts checking the tag-store for errors.
+During this time the LLC is stalling all accesses over the AXI BUS.
+As soon as the BIST completes, **ALL WAYS** with no errors will be set to **CACHE**.
+This in particular **OVERWRITES** any configuration committed during the BIST cycle.

+It is therefore strongly advised to wait with configuring the LLC for the BIST to finish.
+The status of the BISC can be checked polling on the `DONE` bit of the `BIST_STATUS` register.

 ### Tag Lookup and Storage